If you’re self-employed and wondering what food expenses you can claim on your tax return, follow this straightforward guide.

-As the job is itinerant by nature the costs are an allowable business expense.
+As the job is itinerant by nature the costs are not an allowable business expense.

 Any claim for allowable food or drink as a business expense must be “reasonable”.
 Unfortunately, HMRC does not offer us a clear definition of “reasonable”.
 But the safest approach is to assume that what you buy should be on the more sensible side.

-4. Claiming for Alcohol as a Business Expense
+Can Alcohol Be Claimed as a Business Expense?

 If your business turnover is more than £85,000, you’ll need to enter a breakdown of your expenses in the boxes set out by HMRC.
-You also need to include your business food in within ‘car, van and travel expenses‘
+Include your business food claim within ‘car, van and travel expenses‘